zzxwill/odps/intl.en-US/User Guide/SDK/Python SDK.md

     resource = odps.create_resource('test_py_resource', 'py', file_obj='import this') # Use a string.
     ```

-    **Read and Modify a File Resource**
+    **Read and modify a file resource**

     You can call the `open` method for a file resource or call `open_resource` at the MaxCompute entry to open a file resource.
-The opened object is a file-like object.Similar to the `open` method built in Python, file resources also support the open mode.
-For example:
+The opened object is a file-like object.
+Similar to the `open` method built in Python, file resources also support the open mode.

+    **Example:**

     ```
     >>> with resource.open('r') as fp: # Open a resource in read mode.